amalkuriakose/amalkuriakose/README.md

 # Hi, I’m Amal Kuriakose

-A result-oriented Cloud Engineer with several years of experience in building and optimizing cloud environments.
-Proven ability to design, implement, and automate scalable, reliable, and cost-effective cloud infrastructure solutions.
-Proficient in AWS, DevOps and infrastructure management tools.
-Passionate about technology, cloud and automation.
+A result-oriented Cloud & DevOps Engineer with a passion for automating infrastructure and accelerating software delivery.
+Proven expertise in building and maintaining scalable, reliable, and cost-effective cloud environments on AWS.
+Skilled in CI/CD pipelines, infrastructure as code, and container orchestration.
+Experienced in troubleshooting complex technical issues and driving automation initiatives.